Hector-Wood-Santana-Dev/Dictionary-Imitation/README.md

 # Dictionary Imitation.
-## For Univeersity.
+## For University.
 Subject: Estructura de Datos y Programación.
 Imitation of the functionalities of a python dictionary but implemented in java.